Impulse and Deepening Regulations for Rotterdam artists (I&V)

 4. Application procedure

-The predetermined submission dates are announced every year on the CBK Rotterdam website (artoffice.info).
-Requests must be submitted via this website.
-The applicant cannot assume that the committee will take note of all information on the websites mentioned in the application.
-Based on the committee's advice, director CBK Rotterdam decides whether or not to grant a subsidy and the amount of the financial contribution.
-To prevent the budget from being exhausted prematurely, the subsidy is spread over two submission rounds in a calendar year.
+The predetermined submission deadlines are announced annually on the CBK Rotterdam website (artoffice.info).
+Grant applications must be submitted through this website.
+Applicants cannot assume that the committee will review all information on the websites listed in the application.
+Based on the committee's recommendation, the director of CBK Rotterdam decides whether to award a grant and the amount of the financial contribution.
+To prevent the budget from being depleted prematurely, the grant is distributed over two rounds within a calendar year.
+Artists can submit an application in each round, unless they have already received a grant; the project in question must first be completed, and three rounds must have passed before a new application can be submitted.

 CBK Rotterdam communicates the decision about the subsidies to those involved by e-mail.
 This takes place within eight weeks after the closing date of a subsidy round.
 CBK Rotterdam can extend this period by a maximum of twelve weeks.
 If CBK Rotterdam decides to extend the period, the applicant will be informed of this within eight weeks after the closing date of the relevant subsidy round.